Rufaely/spring-java-assignment/README.md

 In the assignment we will define two entities:

 * The Department Entity - POJO with the Department information.
-* The Employee Entity - student information with Department connection.
+* The Employee Entity - Employee information with Department connection.

 ## Assignment Number 1 ##